bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Blocked Records

-Format: `ALLB` rec# ndim isize(1)...isize(ndim) ndimx nsega
+Format: `ALLB` rec ndim size(1)...size(ndim) ndimx nsega

-Defaults: 0 2 64 ...
-64 1
+Defaults: wrec 2 64 ...
+64 <ndim> 1

 Description:
-`ALLB` allocates a blocked record for 2D to 4D records.
+`ALLB` allocates a [blocked record](syntax#blocked_records).
 By allocating multidimensional records in advance, the user is assured that there will be adequate disk space to hold all the data to be acquired.
-Blocked records must be allocated using `ALLB`, `ALLCPY`, or `CPY` before data may be written into them.
-The parameter "rec#" is the record number to be allocated.
-If 0 is entered for this parameter or if the parameter is omitted form the command line, then RNMR will allocate the next available record and print out the record number as an informational message once the allocation is complete.
-When "rec#" is missing or 0, an error message (FNDTA ) NO AVAILABLE TITLE RECORD indicates that there are no more empty title records available to be allocated.
-If this message is encountered, the user should either delete one or more existing records in the current archive or create a new, empty  archive ($ CRTARC) before retrying the allocation.
-If "rec#" is specified and is not 0, the specified record must be empty (i.e. not previously allocated).
-Only records 5 through 200 may be allocated with `ALLB`; scratch records (numbers 1-4) may not be allocated.
-The parameter NDIM specifies the number of dimensions.
-NDIM may be chosen from 1 to 4.
-If NDIM is not specified on the command line, RNMR will prompt for it with a default value of 2.

-The parameters ISIZE(1), ISIZE(2), ISIZE(3), and ISIZE(4) give the number of points in dimensions 1 through 4,
-respectively.
-For a particular choice of NDIM, RNMR expects the user to supply NDIM arguments describing the size of each dimension, starting with dimension 1.
-If insufficiently many sizes are specified for the requested number of dimensions, RNMR will prompt for the missing sizes; the default size for each dimension is 64 points.
-The minimum size that may be specified for any dimension is 1.

-NDIMX is the number of dimensions that will be simultaneously accessible.
-NDIMX is an integer between 1 and NDIM, inclusive.
-This parameter controls the manner in which the blocks of the allocated record are physically stored on disk.
-If NDIMX is 1, data is written in sequential order, as appropriate for a one-dimensional read operation.
-However, if NDIMX is 2, data is written in 64 X 64 point blocks to facilitate simultaneous retrieval in two dimensions.
-Similarly, NDIMX values of 3 and 4 direct RNMR to store data in a manner optimized for 3 and 4 dimensional retrieval.
-If NDIMX is not specified on the command line, RNMR will prompt for its value; the default value of this parameter is always 1, regardless of NDIM.
-Note that once a record has been allocated, it is impossible to reset  its NDIMX value.

-When NDIMX is greater than 1, data is stored physically in units of a specific size, which depends only on the value of NDIMX.
-Since the user may allocate only an integer number of these units, RNMR will sometimes create a blocked record with more blocks than the number requested by the user.
-For example, a request to allocate a blocked record with 5 blocks of 4096 points each and NDIMX 1 gives `SIZEB` 2 of 5, i.e. RNMR returns exactly the number of blocks requested.
-However, if the same request is made with NDIMX 2, 8 blocks will be allocated since 8 X 4096 corresponds to the smallest number of storage units greater than equal to the number required.

-NSEGA is the number of aquisition segments.
-If NSEGA is not specified RNMR will not prompt for a value and it will default to 1.
+The parameter rec is the [record number](syntax#records) to be allocated.
+If 0 is entered for this parameter or if no record is specified RNMR will not prompt for it and will use the write record pointer (as displayed and set by `PTRA`).

-If the physical size of the data file \*DATA.DAT must be increased to allocate the requested record, RNMR will write a message to the screen reporting the new, extended size in blocks (512 bytes = 1 block).
-Note that the total allocated space occupied by an RNMR archive (including any deleted blocks that have not been squeezed) is limited to 524288 disk blocks (268.4 MB or 33554432 complex data points).

-If the allocation is successful and no record number (or record  number "0") was specified, RNMR will return the record number for the allocated blocked record.
-After a successful allocation, the current record pointer will be updated.
+If the specified record is already in use RNMR will use the next available record.
+If RNMR selects the record for either of the above reasons the record number will be printed as an informational message after allocation is complete.
-Thus, `PTRA` may be used to check which record was just allocated.

-See command `PARB` for establishing the parameters (e.g. time step in each dimension) of a blocked record allocated with `ALLB`.
+The parameter ndim specifies the number of dimensions and must be between 1 and 4 inclusive.
+If ndim is not specified RNMR will prompt for it with 2 as a default. `ALLB` accepts ndim arguments to set the size of the allocated record along each dimension.
+If any of these sizes are omitted RNMR will prompt for them with 64 as a default.
+The sizes must be positive integers.

+The next parameter, [ndimx](syntax#ndimx), is the number of dimensions of the blocked record that will be simultaneously accessible.
+If ndimx is omitted RNMR will prompt for it with ndim as a default.
+The final parameter, [nsega](syntax#nseg), is the number of segments to allocate in the records.
+If nsega is not specified RNMR will not prompt for it and will allocate 1 segment.

+In order for a blocked record to be successfully allocated there must be enough space in the archive (as displayed by `SP`).
+The other parameters of the blocked record can be set using `PARB` or `SET REC`.
 ## ALLCPY
 Allocate a copy of a blocked record